 Importantly, where there are multiple applicants for leadership positions, a robust assessment process provides a consistent and fair approach and also indicates the organisation’s expectations of the leader.
 Not only does a robust assessment process help predict leadership success, but it also can help to communicate leadership expectations to the individuals being assessed.
 Especially when the assessment process is being used for development, the participants are given feedback on what is being measured, how they performed and how to develop.

 What is the difference between leadership assessment and executive assessment?

-Leadership assessment and executive assessment both refer to a process used to measure a person’s fit with a leadership role.
+Leadership assessment and executive leadership assessment both refer to a process used to measure a person’s fit with a leadership role.
 Leadership assessment is the broader term and can be used to refer to a wide range of roles from high potential to senior leader.
-Executive assessment refers only to senior leadership and c-suite roles.
+Executive leadership assessment refers only to senior leadership and c-suite roles.

 Leadership assessment methods

 Leadership can be assessed through the use of a number of different assessment methods, for example interviews, personality questionnaires, situational judgment items, 360-degree surveys and simulation exercises.
 It is important to first determine which competencies and characteristics you are seeking to measure so that you can ensure you select the best assessment methodology.
 Once the key leadership competencies, characteristics, and/or behaviours have been identified, then the assessment process can be designed to measure these aspects.
 Given the complexity of leadership roles, it is generally recommended that a variety of methods or measures be used, both to ensure reliability and coverage.
 Multiple measures of different kinds also help to increase the objectivity, job relatedness and fairness of the process.